chrisguest75/docker_examples/34_simple_volumes/README.md

 TODO:

-* mount a volume during build and copy files to it to seeed it.
+* mount a volume during build and copy files to it to seed it.

 ## Reason